siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 The most rational next order is:

-1. state and prove the uniqueness theorem for the Maxwell closure class,
+1. only then push the gravity closure harder,
-2. only then push the gravity closure harder,
+2. in parallel, extend the hydrodynamic derivation to variable background,
-3. in parallel, extend the hydrodynamic derivation to variable background,
+3. refine the Lorentz-force appendix by deriving the same result directly from toroidal closure geometry,
-4. refine the Lorentz-force appendix by deriving the same result directly from toroidal closure geometry,
+4. refine the two-charge appendix by deriving the same result directly from toroidal closure geometry and then extending it to the fully retarded moving case,
-5. refine the two-charge appendix by deriving the same result directly from toroidal closure geometry and then extending it to the fully retarded moving case.
+5. decide whether the uniqueness theorem should be enlarged beyond the present stated class.

 This order is recommended because it attacks the shortest path from mathematical coherence to public scientific credibility.